Artanejp/common_source_project-fm7/readme.qt.txt

      second is Qt's scan code.

 5.Status
 a.
 I tested to build only under Debian GNU/Linux "sid".
    But, perhaps, will succed to build another GNU/Linux OSs or BSD OS variants.
-     On windows, using MinGW or Cygwin is not tested yet, still use M$ Visual Studio 2013 (Community edition).
+   * On windows, using MinGW is already okay, but not tested drawing.
+   * Cross building with GNU/Linux's MinGW32 and Qt5.5.1 (for MinGW) is available.
+     Modify and use build-cmake/config_build_cross_win32.sh and related *.cmake files.
+   * And, you can also build with M$ Visual Studio 2013 or 2015.

   b.
 Now, I using Qt5 as toolkit, because authors of Qt announced
      "Qt4 is obsolete, will be updated no longer".